symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 **Input**
 - It can train multiple related time series
+- Supported only in File mode
+- Input is given in JSON lines in a json, gzip or Parquet file
+- Optional test channel

 **Training**
 - Finds frequencies and seasonality
+- I needs at least training time series is at least 300
-- Runs on CPU's and GPU's
+- Runs on CPU's or GPU's
 - Special Hyperparameters:
   - `context_length`: number of time-points seen before making a prediction

 ## BlazingText

-Used mainly for text classification and Word2Vec.
+Used mainly for multi-class, multi-label text classification and Word2Vec.
+It extends the **fastText** text classifier to work with multi-core CPUs or GPUs and Word2Vec on GPUs with optimized `CUDA` kernels.

 **Input**
-- Text must have space-separated tokens, including punctuation marks
+- File with text with space-separated tokens, including punctuation marks
-- For text classification: `<label> <sentence>`
+- For text classification: `<label> <sentence>`, or Augmented Manifest (configurable JSON file) in Pipe Mode
 - For Word2Vec: `<sentence>`
+- Validation channel in the supervised mode (classification)

 **Training**
 - Word2Vec works with different modes: Continuous Bag of Words (CBOW), Skip-gram and Batch Skip-gram which can be distributed as the order of words doesn't matter.
+- Single instance GPU or CPU
 - Special Hyperparameters:
   - `vector_dim`: dimension of the word vectors
   - `window_size`: (for W2V) number of words surrounding the target word used for training